OHWang9307/my-app/README.md

 ## Installation requirements.
-. . . .
-List of software used to develop the app . . . . . . .

 + ReactJS v15.3.0
 + Bootstrap 4
 + create-react-app tool
 + AJAX
 + etc

-. . . . . .
-Also, explain (to a third party) what steps one must take to run your app after cloning it from the repository, e.g. any non-standard software installation; any environment setup; how to start app; where to view app in browser . . . . . . .
-At its simplest this may just be:
 ## TO run the app

 + npm install